hubtek/fivem/README.md

 NO WARRANTY.
 THE SOFTWARE IS PROVIDED TO YOU “AS IS” AND “WITH ALL FAULTS.”
 HUBTEK AND ITS PARENTS, SUBSIDIARIES, AFFILIATES, OFFICERS, EMPLOYEES, AGENTS, PARTNERS AND LICENSORS: (A) CANNOT AND DO NOT WARRANT THE ACCURACY, COMPLETENESS, CURRENCY OR NON-INFRINGEMENT OF THE SOFTWARE AND ITS CONTENTS OR THAT YOUR USE OF THE SOFTWARE WILL BE ERROR-FREE OR UNINTERRUPTED, FREE FROM OTHER FAILURES OR WILL MEET YOUR REQUIREMENTS; AND (B) EXPRESSLY DISCLAIM ALL WARRANTIES, REPRESENTATIONS, GUARANTEES, AND CONDITIONS, EXPRESS, IMPLIED OR STATUTORY, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.
 ANY USE OF THE SOFTWARE IS ENTIRELY AT YOUR OWN RISK

+### Donate

+You can donate on paypal if you like this script or want participate [https://www.paypal.me/hubtek/](https://www.paypal.me/hubtek/)